 Hull Chapter, United States.

-- The principal speaker opening the session is Robert Rowthorn Emeritus Professor, University of Cambridge and Senior Research Fellow of the Centre for Population
+- The principal speaker opening the session is David Coleman, Emeritus Professor, of Demography; Associate Fellow, Department of

 - Other universities involved in the programme planning are University of Reading, UK; University of Illinois, Urbana-Champaign, US, Virginia Tech University, US et